 Employment breaks should be explained when you take a long break from work, such as holidays, maternal leaves or any reason when you’re off the work.

 This is an optional section and addressing this will aware the employer that you have an explanation for taking a gap from work.
 The explanation should be brief and clear and dependable on the type of situation.

 Now you might think why a keyword so important in a cover letter.
 Keywords are one of the crucial elements when writing a cover letter, they reflect the capability of a highly qualified candidate for the job.

 Keywords are divided into three categories- skill words, result oriented words and words that represent recognition for accomplishments.

 Skill keywords effectively represent a specific role where it is important for success.
 A few such examples are planned, built, taught, trained and analyzed.

 Result oriented keywords are related to numbers or percentage and that puts an impact upon the letter.
 Few examples of result oriented keywords are increased, reduced, initiated, generated and produced.

-Recognition keywords are used on basis of an acknowledgement or honor that you received for your contributions in the previous industry.
+Recognition keywords are used on basis of an acknowledgment or honor that you received for your contributions in the previous industry.
 For example, awarded, honored, promoted, recognized and selected are few of the recognition keywords.

 Types of Cover Letter: